 Third, the shopping list assumption can be justified in retail settings where choices are made before entering the store.
 Hence, there is prior choice set that is mostly unaffected by the layout.
 This assumption is consistent with choice models where each customer has a preference list.
 In the literature, these categories are substitutes and the customer ends up buying a single, preferred category out of the available ones.
 In our context, we extend this view to consider a preference list of complementary categories, so this can be interpreted as a shopping list.

 Fourth, the webrooming assumption is based on a common pattern observed in omnichannel retailing.
 In fact, industry reports show that the percentage of shoppers doing online research prior to visiting the store can range from 69% to 88% (Accenture 2013, Harris 2013, Deloitte 2017).

 Finally, the moderation effect that effort has on sales is justified by the value of time premise.
 This assumption is consistent with behavioral models in which consumers have a time budget for instore purchases (such as groceries as shown in Hui et al. 2009b), and is more amenable to functional categories such as home improvement, for which the time spent enjoying the store experience is not a major driver of conversion.
+In addition, and relatedly, we assume that shoppers know where items are located in the store and walk the shortest path.
+Based on the assumption that consumers value their time, they will try to find the shortest path to fetch the items they want, and in that spirit we use the shortest path as a proxy for the distance they traverse in the stores.
 Note that in our context, basket sizes are actually smaller during week-ends, when time budgets should be more generous, thus consistent with consumers highly valuing their time.
+This pattern is also consistent with professional home-builders making high-ticket purchases during the week and amateur DIY-ers making smaller purchases on weekends.
 This may not be the case in other retail contexts where impulse spending is high, such as fashion retailing.
 This provides the boundary conditions for our model and empirical findings: we expect them to carry over to retail contexts in which the priority is facilitating the conversion from explicit potential needs into purchases, regardless of the geographical location (our study uses data from Chile but the results should be applicable to the US or any other country).
 This includes home improvement of course, but also electronics and white goods.
 On the contrary, it probably does not hold for retailing with a higher impulse content such as fashion or groceries.

-3.2 The Empirical Approach
+3.2 Empirical Approach